-MODULE II: Debate of modes of production and agrarian relations; Primitive mode of production to Communist mode of production and their characterization.
+Debate of modes of production and agrarian relations; land acquisition Acts and their implication on marginal farmers and labour.

-MODULE III: Rural Local Self Governance: Evolution of Panchayat Raj in India; Organization, structure and functions of Panchayat Raj System in India with special reference to Maharashtra.
+Rural Local Self Governance: Evolution of Panchayat Raj in India; Amendments 73rd and 74th to Panchayat Raj Act;Organization, structure and functions of Panchayat Raj System in India with special reference to Maharashtra.